testpushhydra/TextTemplatingCore/README.md

 ﻿# T4 Text Templating with .NET 7
 The software in this repository allows you to run a T4 template with the .NET 6 runtime.
 This means you can load .NET Core and .NET 5/6 assemblies and use .NET 6 libraries.
 My team uses it to generate C# code for types in a .NET Core 3.1 assembly (using Reflection).
 We also use it to process a JSON file using .NET 6's System.Text.Json library.

-__Author:__ RdJNL
+__Author:__ CloudIDEaaS

 ## Latest release
-Version 1.2.0 can be downloaded [here](https://github.com/RdJNL/TextTemplatingCore/releases/download/v1.2.0/TextTemplatingCore_v1.2.0.zip).
+Version 1.2.0 can be downloaded [here](https://github.com/CloudIDEaaS/TextTemplatingCore/releases/download/v1.2.0/TextTemplatingCore_v1.2.0.zip).

 ## Requirements
 - .NET 7